From death threats to corporate backlash, Russian NHL players ‘in a very difficult spot’

-Amid the churn of the NHL season, Russia’s brutal invasion of Ukraine has been inescapable for the league’s several dozen Russian players, including some of the top athletes in the sport, headlined by Ovechkin.
+Amid the churn of the NHL season, Russia’s invasion of Ukraine has been inescapable for the league’s several dozen Russian players, including some of the top athletes in the sport, headlined by Ovechkin.
 They have faced online threats and alleged verbal abuse, prompting the NHL and some teams — including the Capitals — to bolster security.
 Sponsors have backed away from their connection to Russian players, while lower leagues have limited their participation.

 Across the world, athletes and federations have ostracized Russian athletes, part of a global push to isolate Russia and Putin.
 FIFA suspended Russia from international competition.
 Facing pressure from athletes from other nations, the International Paralympic Committee banned Russian and Belarusian athletes from the Paralympics.
 Russian billionaire Roman Abramovich said he would sell the celebrated London football club Chelsea FC.
 Droves of leagues and federations have excluded Russian teams and athletes.